alisw/alisw.github.io/docs/infrastructure-nomad-host.md

 #### Allow Nomad clients access to secrets

-Secret subtitution happens on the nomad client that receives a job.
+Secret substitution happens on the nomad client that receives a job.
 It has a `nomad-server` token, with which it has to get a temporary `nomad` token (which it in turn uses to fetch secrets).

 ```bash
 vault write auth/token/roles/nomad-server allowed_policies='default, nomad, nomad-server' orphan=true